-S1: Preparation of the Plant Samples
+S.1.
+Preparation of the Plant Samples

-Before the hydrodistillation processes, plant samples were air-dried under laboratory shade for few weeks to reduce the move moisture contents.
+Prior to hydrodisitillation, leaf samples were air-dried (18°C) under laboratory shade for two weeks to reduce the moisture contents.
 In addition, sediments and other unwanted materials were separated from the samples.
-Afterwards, samples were pulverized to coarse powder.
+Afterwards, samples were pulverized to coarse powder to enlarge the surface area bearing oils.

-S2: Hydrodistillation of the Essential Oils
+S.2.
+Hydrodistillation of the Oils

-In this process 500 g of air-dried and pulverized samples of S. myriocarpa were separately introduced into a 5 L flask and distilled water was added until it covers the samples completely.
-Hydrodistillation was carried out with a Clevenger-type distillation unit designed according to the specification [1].
+In this process 300 g of air-dried and pulverized leaves A. setaceus, C. javanica and A. kwangsiensis were separately introduced into a 5 L flask and distilled water (5 L) was added until it covers the sample completely.
+Hydrodistillation was carried out with a Clevenger-type distillation unit designed according to the specification as previously described [1].
 The distillation time was 3 h and conducted at normal pressure.
 The volatile oils distilled over water and were collected separately into clean weighed sample bottles.
-The oils were kept under refrigeration (4°C) until the moment of analyses as described previously [2].
+The oils were kept under refrigeration (4°C) until the moment of analyses.
+Each distillation was done in triplicate.

-S3: Gas chromatography (GC) Analysis of Essential Oils
+S.3.
+Gas Chromatography (GC) Analysis of Essential Oils

 The GC analysis of essential oils was carried out using an Agilent Technologies HP 6890 Plus GC which was equipped with a flame ionization detector and HP-5MS column.
-The dimension of the column is 30 m x 0.25 mm (film thickness 0.25 μ m).
-The GC operating parameters based on temperature programming were as follows: a column oven- 40°C, injection pot-250°C while the temperature was 260°C. Time programming: 40°C for 2 min, temperature and then raise to 220°C (and held isothermally for 10 min) at 4 °C/min.
-The carrier gas used was H2 at a flow rate of 1 mL/min.
-The split ratio was 10:1 while 1.0 μ L of the essential oil was injected into the GC at inlet pressure was 6.1 kPa.
+The dimension of the column is $30 \text{ m} \times 0.25 \text{ mm}$ (film thickness $0.25 \text{ }\mu\text{m}$).
+The GC operating parameters based on temperature programming were as follows: a column oven- 40°C , injection pot-250°C while the temperature was 260°C. Time programming: 40°C for 2 min, temperature and then raise to 220°C (and held isothermally for 10 min) at 4°C/min.
+The carrier gas used was H_2 at a flow rate of 1 mL/min.
+The split ratio was 10:1 while $1.0 \text{ }\mu\text{L}$ of the essential oil was injected into the GC at inlet pressure was 6.1 kPa.
 Each analysis was performed in triplicate.
-Retention indices (RI) value of each component was determined relative to the retention times of a homologous n-alkane series (C4-C32), under the same operating conditions, with linear interpolation on the HP-.5MS column as described previously [2].
+Retention indices (RI) value of each component was determined relative to the retention times of a homologous n-alkane series (C_6 - C{32}), under the same operating conditions, with linear interpolation on the HP-5MS column as described previously [2].

-S4: Gas chromatography-Mass spectrometry (GC/MS) analysis of essential oils
+S.4.
+Gas Chromatography-Mass Spectrometry (GC/MS) Analysis of Essential Oils